High Cholesterol in Children

 - Being overweight or obese

-- A high-fat diet and low activity levels
+- Low activity levels

-- Having a family history of high cholesterol or heart disease or stroke
+- Having a family history of high cholesterol or heart disease, or stroke

 - Having high blood pressure